kjolley/BIGSdb_documentation/curator_guide/0060_adding_new_profiles.rst

 *************************************
 Adding new scheme profile definitions
 *************************************
-Provided a scheme has been set up with at least one locus and a scheme field set as a primary key, there will be links on the curator's main page to add profiles for that scheme.
+Provided a scheme has been set up with at least one locus, a scheme field set as a primary key, and you have been added as a scheme curator, there will be links on the curator's main page to add profiles for that scheme.
+If you are an admin but have not been explicitly set as a scheme curator, then you will need to click the 'All functions' toggle to show the scheme.

 To add a single profile you can click the add (+) profiles link in the box named after the scheme name (e.g. MLST):